8 Tips on How to Avoid Hitting an Animal in the Road

-As responsible members of the State of Oklahoma, our auto accident attorneys have gathered some useful information on how to avoid animals in the road.
-These techniques may save you from a trip to the hospital or repairing expensive damages to your vehicle.
+As responsible members of the State of Oklahoma, our committed Tulsa auto accident attorneys have gathered some useful information on how to avoid animals in the road.
+These techniques may save you from a trip to the hospita with severe injuries or repairing expensive damages to your vehicle.
 The following tips will help you avoid hitting an animal in the road:

 Pay Attention to Warning Signs